ONSdigital/sbr-react-ui/README.md

 The [server tests](https://github.com/ONSdigital/sbr-ui/blob/feature/component-testing/test/server.test.js) test all the routes of the node server.
 The environment variable `SERVE_HTML=true` needs to be passed into the server to tell it to serve the bundled React code.

+### Stress

+The [stress tests](https://github.com/ONSdigital/sbr-ui/blob/fix/optimise-node-server/test/loadtest-spec/loadtest-test.js) use [loadtest](https://github.com/alexfernandez/loadtest) alongside Jasmine.
+If you have the node server running, you can run the following command to run the stress tests:

+`HOST=http://localhost:3001 REQUESTS=5000 npm run-script test-load`

+To run the stress tests and the node server together, use the following:

+`node server/ & HOST=http://localhost:3001 REQUESTS=5000 npm run-script test-load`

+The node server will carry on running afterwards, you can shut it down with `killall node`.

 ## Useful Extensions

 * [Advanced REST Client](https://chrome.google.com/webstore/detail/advanced-rest-client/hgmloofddffdnphfgcellkdfbfbjeloo) - for testing Node routes